 To understand the role that these mediators may have in CHIP’s success, the evaluation will focus considerable attention on their linkages to important intermediate outcomes (Box C), including participation and uninsurance rates, patterns of program enrollment and retention, access to health care, and quality of and satisfaction with care.
 For example, various outcomes pertaining to health care access—such as the likelihood of having a usual source of care, the use of health care services, and levels of unmet need—all may be affected by the backgrounds and experiences of CHIP enrollees and/or the features of their state programs.
 Understanding these and other linkages in turn forms the basis for assessing not merely whether CHIP is effective but also how and for whom it is most effective, thereby greatly advancing our understanding of how well the program is achieving its ultimate goal: the improved health of low-income children (Box D).

 Analytic approach: Key questions and methods.
 ASPE’s approach will combine a vast amount of data to address a broad range of research questions (see Table 1).
 As shown in the table, these research questions cluster into seven often interrelated topic areas: (1) program context and design features; (2) outreach and enrollment; (3) retention and disenrollment; (4) access, utilization, content of care, and satisfaction; (5) the relationship between CHIP and other coverage; (6) effects on the uninsured; and (7) implications for health reform.
 As further shown in the table, our investigation of these questions often will feature a mix of qualitative and quantitative data sources, yielding a “mixed-methods” approach to addressing many questions that will improve the depth, rigor, and generalizability of our findings.
 For some questions, we will rely primarily on qualitative information and analysis, while for others the primary approach will incorporate quantitative data and methods.
 Most often, the two types of data and analyses will complement one another so that the final results will benefit from the specificity and rigor associated with quantitative methods and the explanatory richness and contextual value of the qualitative work.

 Table 1.
-Key Evaluation Questions and Data Sources
+Key Evaluation Questions and Data Source